 Your flight is booked, and it’s time for packing that carry on bag for air travel.
 If you don’t want to check your luggage, here are eight easy ways to pack light and fit everything into your carry on bag.

 Between bag size and weight restrictions, checked baggage fees, and air travel regulations, it’s admittedly difficult to pack everything you need for a plane trip in a carry on bag.
 Hard, but not impossible!
-These tips will get you where you need to go and include everything you need to take in your carry on luggage.
+These tips will get you where you need to go – whether you’re doing volunteer work in India or relaxing on the beach.
+They include everything you need to take in your carry on luggage.

 These packing tips will help you fit everything you need into a a light carry on bag…